mshagirov/python_tylab/1_python.md

 x          int       1
 ```

 See how `whos` lists all variables (objects) in your IPython environment with their names (`Variable`) and values (`Data/Info`)?
-Do remember typing a very long `help()` function to lookup documentation for functions and objects, well in IPython you just add suffix `?` to your function/object to do the same.
+Do you remember typing a very long `help()` function to lookup documentation for functions and objects, well in IPython you just add suffix `?` to your function/object to do the same.

 ```python
 In [11]: list?